Image

 The Institute of Public Accountants (IPA) conducts public practice quality assurance reviews to ensure its members comply with the mandatory pronouncements issued by the APES Board, and with other mandatory IPA standards.
 Its Public Practice Quality Assurance Program aims to maintain a consistently high standard of quality and service for practices’ clients.

-Quality Assurance for Accountants has prepared an eBook to help you understand the IPA public practice quality assurance (PPQA) review process.
+Quality Assurance for Accountants has prepared an e-brochure to help you understand the process of a CPA Australia Best Practice Program Assessment

 What happens in a PPQA review?